 Dr. Alan Greene explains the causes of wheezing, when it's a healthy response and when it's not.

 - Nasal flaring

 - Severe trouble breathing or shortness of breath

-Contact your health care provider if you have wheezing or other abnormal breathing sounds.
+Contact your provider if you have wheezing or other abnormal breathing sounds.

 Your provider will do a physical exam and ask you questions about your medical history and your breathing.